Cloudbox/autoscan/README.md

 ### Installing autoscan

-As Autoscan is still in active development, we highly recommend you to fetch the latest state of the master branch at all times.
+Autoscan offers [pre-compiled binaries](https://github.com/Cloudbox/autoscan/releases/latest) for both Linux and MacOS for each official release.
+In addition, we also offer a [Docker image](#docker)!

+Alternatively, you can build the Autoscan binary yourself.
-To install the autoscan CLI on your system, make sure:
+To build the autoscan CLI on your system, make sure:

 1. Your machine runs Linux, macOS or WSL2
-2. You have [Go](https://golang.org/doc/install) installed (1.14 preferred)
+2. You have [Go](https://golang.org/doc/install) installed (1.14 or later preferred)
 3. You have a GCC compiler present \
   *Yup, we need to link to C because of SQLite >:(*
 4. Clone this repository and cd into it from the terminal